More Information About Groundcovers

 Best groundcovers for shade:

-- Carex - evergreen with grassy texture. several variegated forms to choose from.
+- Carex - evergreen groundcover for shade with grassy texture. several variegated forms to choose from.

-- Hardy garden ferns - great texture for the shade garden.
+- Hardy garden ferns - shade groundcover with great texture for the shade garden.

-- Woodland phlox - beautiful blue flowers in spring. spreads around by seed.
+- Woodland phlox - beautiful blue flowers in spring.
+Spreads around by seed into a groundcover for shade.

 Best sun loving groundcovers